Visiting the Roman Colosseum: advice and tips for 2025

 Getting tickets to the Colosseum in Rome

-The new website for purchasing tickets to the Colosseum in Rome as of May 2024 is Parco Archeologico de Colosseo.
+The website for purchasing tickets to the Colosseum in Rome as of May 2024 is Parco Archeologico de Colosseo.

 It is best to purchase a timed ticket ahead of time online, since lines can be very long to purchase a ticket in person, and you may have to wait to enter even after you buy the ticket.
 Also, tickets may run out before you get to the front of the queue!